 Since being founded as the Toronto City Summit Alliance in 2002 (we changed our name to CivicAction in late 2010), we have provided a neutral platform for collaboration and leadership focused on improving our region’s social, economic and environmental future.

-We engage the key players – including the “unusual suspects” –from business, labour, the academic, non-profit and voluntary sectors, and all three orders of government and leverage their collective energy, networks and thought leadership to drive real progress on pressing issues.
+We engage the key players – including the “unusual suspects” –from business, labour, the academic, non-profit and voluntary sectors, and all three orders of government and leverage their collective energy, networks and thought leadership.

 Since our 2003 launch report, Enough Talk: An Action Plan for the Toronto Region, we and over 7000 business, academic, government, labour and not-for-profit partners have launched innovative responses to intractable and emerging challenges such as capitalizing on our diversity advantage, renewing our infrastructure, and modernizing our income support systems.
 We focus on issues where there is a clear consensus for action and where progress can be made quickly.